wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 # Guide

+New feature: Support different functions and AOPs, change function name build_ao to ao and build_ex to ex.

 ## How to use XME

+### Single function (version > 1.0)

 You should unpack XME and copy it to your programe dir at first.
 If somewhere in your programe you need to import XME for this file